brinvex/brinvex-fintracker/README.md

         .annualization(DO_NOT_ANNUALIZE)
         .build());
 assertEquals("0.196053", twrReturn.toPlainString());
 ````

+#### Modified Dietz Money-Weighted Rate of Return Calculator

-**Modified Dietz** is a simplified version of the **Money Weighted Return (MWR)** calculation.
+_Modified Dietz_ is a simplified version of the _Money-Weighted Return (MWR)_ calculation.
 It adjusts for the timing and size of cash flows to provide a performance
 measure that accounts for external influences like deposits and withdrawals.
-This method is widely used for its ease of computation and accuracy
-in approximating the performance of investment portfolios over time.
 It is one of the methodologies of calculating returns recommended
-by the Investment Performance Council (IPC) as part of their Global Investment Performance Standards (GIPS).
+by the _Investment Performance Council (IPC)_ as part of their _Global Investment Performance Standards (GIPS)_.

 ````
-PerformanceCalculator perfCalculator = finTracker.get(PerformanceModule.class).performanceCalculator();
+ModifiedDietzMwrCalculator mwrCalculator = finTracker.get(PerformanceModule.class)
+        .modifiedDietzMwrCalculator();
-BigDecimal mwrReturn = perfCalculator.calculateReturn(PerfCalcRequest.builder()
+BigDecimal mwrReturn = mwrCalculator.calculateReturn(PerfCalcRequest.builder()
-        .calcMethod(MODIFIED_DIETZ)
         .startDateIncl(parse("2020-06-01"))
         .endDateIncl(parse("2020-06-30"))
         .startAssetValueExcl(new BigDecimal("100000"))